HKhademian/HKhademian/README.md

 - 🔐 Networking: Privacy-focused — anonymous routing and metadata reduction

 - 🧑‍🏫 Teaching— building a backend path from zero for self-learners

+---

+### 📂 Curious to See More?

+You can explore a full list of my projects with context and behind-the-scenes notes here:

+👉 [**projects.md**](./projects.md) — my personal dev journal of what I’ve built, why I built it, and what I learned.